sarahlachance/sarahlachance.github.io/_pages/research.md

 My other main research area is political behaviour defined broadly, inside and outside the electoral context.

-In [What Role Does Affective Proximity Play in Canadian Elections?](https://doi.org/10.13140/RG.2.2.29053.49121/1) (with Edana Beauvais), we analyze whether the relationship between group-based affect and the vote in Canada reflects a polarized pluralism system across seven elections from 1993 to 2019.
+In [Group-based Affect and the Canadian Party System](https://www.cambridge.org/core/journals/canadian-journal-of-political-science-revue-canadienne-de-science-politique/article/groupbased-affect-and-the-canadian-party-system/94882AB254E51E915124914C015A5BAD?utm_campaign=shareaholic&utm_medium=copy_link&utm_source=bookmark) (with Edana Beauvais), we analyze whether the relationship between group-based affect and the vote in Canada reflects a polarized pluralism system across seven elections from 1993 to 2019.

 In [Policy Design, Cost Information and Support for Guaranteed Income](https://bcbasicincomepanel.ca/papers/?s=%22Policy+Design%2C+Cost+Information+and+Support+for+Guaranteed+Income%22) (with Richard Johnston and Alan Jacobs) we analyze how different information frames affect support for basic income in British Columbia.